Aasthayuli/Aasthayuli/README.md

 # Hi there, I'm Aasthayuli! 👋

-I'm a student currently pursuing Bachelor of Technology in Computer Science , passionate about open-source projects ,web development and Software Development.
+I'm a student currently pursuing Bachelors in Technology & my Specialization is Computer Science , passionate about open-source projects ,web development and Software Development.
 I love building useful and interesting projects.

 ## About Me